Goodbye to banking – as we know it

 Mainstream banks in India have also been quick to evolve their digital capabilities.
 As consumer loan demand increases, driven by a growth in the middle classes and urbanisation, HDFC bank has placed digital consumer finance at its heart.
 HDFC Bank is the first Indian bank to fully automate the entire process of loan approval and disbursement with its “10-Second Loan”.
 Scale and an efficient tech infrastructure are key, and the bank claims to be in constant dialogue with 70-80 startups at any point of time in order to explore new solutions including blockchain and artificial intelligence.

-Having graduated reading History and Politics at the University of Warwick, Qasim joined Cazenove Capital in 2016 as an Assistant Portfolio Manager in the Private Wealth Management department, working alongside Dominic Emmerson and George Maltby.
+Having graduated reading History and Politics at the University of Warwick, Qasim joined Cazenove Capital in 2016 in the Private Wealth Management department, working alongside Dominic Emmerson and George Maltby.
+Qasim has completed the CISI Investment Advice Diploma and is currently a CFA Level I Candidate.
+Qasim is the telecoms analyst for the Direct Equity committee and is an active member of the Commodities Committee.

 This article is issued by Cazenove Capital which is part of the Schroder Group and a trading name of Schroder & Co.
 Limited, 1 London Wall Place, London EC2Y 5AU.
 Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 Nothing in this document should be deemed to constitute the provision of financial, investment or other professional advice in any way.
 Past performance is not a guide to future performance.
 The value of an investment and the income from it may go down as well as up and investors may not get back the amount originally invested.
 This document may include forward-looking statements that are based upon our current opinions, expectations and projections.
 We undertake no obligation to update or revise any forward-looking statements.
 Actual results could differ materially from those anticipated in the forward-looking statements.
 All data contained within this document is sourced from Cazenove Capital unless otherwise stated.